 What can I do if I discover click fraud activities?

 Is often difficult to be sure about a click fraud activity and that is why we normally say “suspect click fraud”.
-But in case you are sure or have great suspects about a malicious behaviour you can:
+But in case you are sure or have great suspects about a malicious behavior you can:

 Report it and ask to be refunded

 In this case, is used to export the list of events (CSV) from your campaigns / tracking links and send it to the traffic source (the company you pay for the traffic) with the evidence of the fraudulent clicks.

 Don’t use that source again